Important FOMC/FED Meeting Dates

 Who are the Members of the FOMC?

 There are 12 voting members on the Federal Open Market Committee.
-These are made up of the 7 Board of Governors members as well as 5 of the 12 presidents of the Federal Reserve Bank.
-While the New York Federal Reserve Bank’s president serves continuously, the other Reserve Bank presidents all serve a 1 year term on a rotational basis, commencing on 1st January every year.
-The rotational seats are filled by a president from each of the following 4 Bank groups:
+These are made up of the seven Board of Governors members as well as five of the 12 presidents of the Federal Reserve Bank.
+While the New York Federal Reserve Bank’s president serves continuously, the other Reserve Bank presidents all serve a 1-year term on a rotational basis, commencing on 1st January every year.
+The rotational seats are filled by a president from each of the following four bank groups: